orbservability/demo-cluster/README.md

 ### flux

 If you're setting up a cluster for the first time, it'll need to be [bootstrapped](https://fluxcd.io/flux/installation/bootstrap/github/).
+Make sure you have the `GITHUB_TOKEN` env set.

 ```sh
 flux bootstrap github \